General Motors BEV2 platform: 2016: Chevrolet Bolt

 In 2016, Chevrolet unveiled a production version of the Bolt, the first vehicle on BEV2, and the first dedicated EV from GM in 20 years.
 LG Chem and other LG divisions reportedly develop and install most of the components that make it an electric vehicle, per an agreement for the model.
 This vehicle is the first to be underpinned by BEV2 and also the strongest-selling, with over 16,000 sold at the end of 2018.

-2017–present
+2017–2023

 On October 2, 2017, GM announced a plan to introduce two new main EV models in the next eighteen months, followed by an additional eighteen electric models by 2023.
 The next month GM extended their commitment, aiming for a production volume of one million electric vehicles by 2026.
 On November 15, 2017, further clarification was made by GM CEO Mary Barra as to what the next five years of electric models would be: